A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and Astroparticle Studies: Detector requirements and expected performances

-In Fig.\ \ref{fig:large_x_DY_pp} the kinematical reach for DY lepton pair production is shown assuming $pp$ collisions at a \cms\ energy of $\sqrt{s}=115$ GeV with an integrated luminosity of 10 fb$^{-1}$ and an acceptance of $2<\eta^{\rm lab}_{\mu}<5$ and $p_{T,\mu}>1.2$ GeV.
+In \cf{fig:large_x_DY_pp}, the kinematical acceptance for DY lepton-pair production is shown assuming $pp$ collisions at a \cms\ energy of $\sqrt{s}=115$ GeV with an integrated luminosity of 10 fb$^{-1}$ and a single-muon acceptance of $2<\eta^{\rm lab.}_{\mu}<5$ and $p_{T,\mu}>1.2$ GeV.
 It should be noted that each cell contains at least 30 events.
-For comparison, the kinematic coverage of existing DY data (E605, E866/NuSea) used in global proton PDF analyses is depicted.\footnote{We are grateful to V.\ Bertone from the NNPDF collaboration for providing us the points.} The NuSea data have been obtained in 800 GeV $pp$ and $pd$ collisions ($\sqrt{s}=38.8$ GeV) covering the di-muon mass ranges from 4.2 to 8.7 GeV and 10.85 to 16.85 GeV and the Feynman-$x_F$ range from -0.05 to 0.8.
-As can be seen, AFTER@LHC will be able to extend the coverage up to even higher $x$-values close to one.
+For comparison, the kinematic coverage of existing DY data (E605, E866/NuSea) used in global proton PDF analyses is depicted.\footnote{We are grateful to V.\ Bertone from the NNPDF collaboration for providing us the points.} The NuSea data have been obtained in 800 GeV $pp$ and $pd$ collisions ($\sqrt{s}=38.8$ GeV) covering the di-muon mass ranges from 4.2 to 8.7 GeV and 10.85 to 16.85 GeV and the Feynman-$x_F$ range from $-0.05$ to 0.8.
+As anticipated with our simplified kinematical-reach analysis, AFTER@LHC will be able to extend the coverage up to even higher $x$-values close to one.
 Furthermore, while the NuSea data are dominated by statistical uncertainties reaching 100\% at the kinematic boundaries, AFTER@LHC will considerably improve the precision due to the higher center-of-mass energy and the higher luminosity.

 The DY measurements at AFTER@LHC provide important tests of nucleon structure.
-In the limit $x_F \to -1$ and moderate or small invariant masses $M$, we have $x_1 \simeq M^2/(s |x_F|)$, $x_2 \gtrsim |x_F|$.
-For example, for $x_F = -0.8$, $M=10$ ($M=15$) GeV we have $x_2 \simeq 0.8$ and $x_1 \simeq 0.01$ ($x_1 \simeq 0.02$).
+In the limit $x_F \to -1$ and moderate or small invariant masses $M_{\ell\ell}$, we have $x_1 \simeq M_{\ell\ell}^2/(s |x_F|)$, $x_2 \gtrsim |x_F|$.
+For example, for $x_F = -0.8$, $M_{\ell\ell}=10$ ($M_{\ell\ell}=15$) GeV we have $x_2 \simeq 0.8$ and $x_1 \simeq 0.01$ ($x_1 \simeq 0.02$).
 In this kinematic region the ratio of the DY cross section in $pn$ collisions with the one in $pp$ collisions is approximately given by (LO, $\bar u(x_2), \bar d(x_2), s(x_2), \bar s(x_2) \ll u_v(x_2), d_v(x_2)$, neglecting $Z$-exchange):